maierlars/aaa/README.md

 - `log`: display the selected log entry
 - `store`: display the state of the agency at the selected moment (reconstructed from log entries)

 In both modes one can scroll the text using `UP/DOWN` keys.
-Focus can be switched using `LEFT/RIGHT`.
+Focus can be switched using `TAB`.
 To change the view mode either use `F1/F2` or `:view <mode>`.

 When in `store` mode with focus on the view side, use `p` to modify the displayed path